 Solution: Minimize the Mess

 Stay on top of dirty dishes by teaching your family to always clean up immediately after meals.
 Also, limit the number of appliances and tchotchkes you allow to pile up on the countertop.
-A few potted herbs or a vase of flowers are all you need to add a little color and life.
+A potted plant or a vase of flowers are all you need to add a little color and life.

-34: Going to the Dark Side
+Mistake: Going to the Dark Side

 Too few lamps or overhead sources of light can make even the coziest living room feel cramped and downright creepy.